itzmetanjim/3dview/plan.md

 # protocol

-ahh time to work on a hard part
+ahh time to work on a hard part! time now: 11:05 pm i will work later